charliemackie/SIZE.AI/README.md

 # SIZE.AI

-This Web Application was Devleoped using: Python, Flask, Pytorch, and HTML
+This Web Application was developed using: Python, Flask, Pytorch, and HTML

 The CSRNet DNN Model, Training, and Testing, was adapted from: https://www.analyticsvidhya.com/blog/2019/02/building-crowd-counting-model-python/